threefoldtecharchive/jumpscaleX_core/JumpscaleCore/servers/myjobs/README.md

     print("Job failed")
 ```

-A method needs to be self contained no globals or improts are reused from the module the method was originated in.
+A method needs to be self contained no globals or imports are reused from the module the method was originated in.
+Methods need to be inside a file not in a repl (kosmos or ipython).

 See the [tests](tests) for more examples.